-SHSP Emphasis: Increasing compliance for traffic safety laws and reducing crime patrol for traffic violations at the same time as checking on general criminal activity in areas identified by data as over-involved in both issues.
-Presently, Dakota County and Hopkins Police Department have introduced the DDACTS project with financial assistance from OTS.
-An additional department may start during 2014.
-Through these 18-month grants, OTS provides funding for software to work with or develop traffic and mapping statistics and expenses related to obtaining the necessary training.
+SHSP Focus Areas: Unbelted, Inattentive Drivers, Speed, Impaired Roadway Users patrol for traffic violations at the same time as checking on general criminal activity in areas identified by data as over-involved in both issues.
+In 2013-2014, Dakota County and Hopkins Police Department introduced the DDACTS project with financial assistance from OTS.
+The Cottage Grove Police Department will implement this model through this 18-month grant, which provides funding for software to work with or develop traffic and mapping statistics and expenses related to obtaining the necessary training.
 Overtime enforcement is funded for a six-month period with an hour-for-hour agency match requirement to ensure the commitment to the program.